Sauherad Municipality: General information

+Administrative history

-The parish of Søfde (later spelled Saude, then Sauherad) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1903, an unpopulated area of Saude was transferred to the neighboring Gjerpen Municipality.
-On 1 July 1914 a small area of Sauherad (population: 27) was transferred to the neighboring Bø Municipality.
+The formannskapsdistrikt law of 1837 created a system of local government in Norway by establishing each town (ladested or kjøpstad) and each Church of Norway prestegjeld as a civil municipality.
+On 1 January 1838, Søfde prestegjeld was established as Søfde Municipality (later spelled Saude, then Sauherad).
+On 1 January 1903, an unpopulated area of Saude Municipality was transferred to the neighboring Gjerpen Municipality.
+On 1 July 1914 a small area of Sauherad Municipality (population: 27) was transferred to the neighboring Bø Municipality.

-On 1 January 2020, Sauherad Municipality (population: 4,293) was merged with the neighboring Bø Municipality (population: 6,630) to form the new Midt-Telemark Municipality.
+On 1 January 2020, Sauherad Municipality was dissolved and the following areas were merged to form the new Midt-Telemark Municipality: